 - breadsticks or crackers, just a few to add on the plate

 Serve alongside a basket of fresh bread, and a bowls of olives, lupini, pickles, etc.

 Arrange the ingredients on the serving plate of your choice.
-If using a plain plate, you can place some grape leaves below the foods, if desired.
+If using a plain plate, you can place some grape or fig leaves below the foods, if desired.